Welcome to the Ultimate Guide to Solar Panels in Oklahoma

 Oklahoma currently lacks any sort of solar rebate programs.
 If the RPS set mandatory levels of renewable energy production, we can guarantee the utility companies would offer incentives to help you make the switch to solar.
 How do we know?
 It’s worked everywhere that a real RPS has been implemented.
 Get on it, Oklahoma!

 Oklahoma Solar Tax Credits

 However, Oklahoma will have to do some serious work promoting solar power and other clean energy sources to be considered an environmentally responsible state in the 21st century.
-The state legislature has considered very few renewable energy bills, and has passed even fewer – just one in the last 2 years, and it was an amendment to an existing rule.
-It’s more than OK to jump on the solar power bandwagon sooner, not later!
+It looks like exciting policy changes may be on the way, however, as grassroots movements begin demanding better solar policy.
 If Oklahoma really wants to make a change in its energy market, the legislature needs some renewal; vote in some lawmakers who care about the Sooner State.